Layered Security, from Hardware to Runtime

 Layered security from hardware to runtime: TPM/HSM, WAF, CI/CD scanning, secrets rotation, and encryption.
 Practical implementation beyond HTTPS.

-Enterprise prospects send a 50 question security review.
+Enterprise prospects send a fifty-question security review.
 You have no CISO to answer it.
 The deal sits.

-Insurers are requiring documented controls, MFA enforcement, and incident response plans.
+Insurers require documented controls, MFA enforcement, and incident response plans.
 Requirements you cannot meet without someone owning them.

 A compliance deadline is real but you have no program in place.
 You need a security leader, not a policy template someone found online.